-- Cover of the IFS Broker audit report (basic information about the certification body and the audited company) - Audit overview (including audit scope, audit result, company profile) - Audit report (including summary, general information about the company with compulsory fields (see ANNEX 2, Part 4) - General audit result with detailed description of the scope - General summary in a tabular format for all chapters.
-The result of the audit will specify the level and percentage. - General summary of all chapters and comments about follow-up of corrective actions implemented from the previous audit - Observations on KO requirements and Major non-conformities - Summary of all established deviations and non-conformities for each chapter (1 to 6) - Separate list (including explanations) of all requirements evaluated with N/A (not applicable) - Detailed audit report with compulsory fields completed by the auditors for some IFS Broker requirements (see ANNEX 2, Part 4).

-All deviations (B, C, D) and KO requirements scored with a B, non-conformities (Major, KO requirement scored with a D) identified during the audit, are presented in a separate action plan.
+- Cover of the IFS Broker audit report (basic information about the certification body and the audited company) - Audit overview (including audit scope, audit result, company profile) - Audit report (including summary, general information about the company with compulsory fields (see ANNEX 1 and 2, Part 4) - General audit result with detailed description of the scope - General summary in a tabular format for all chapters.
+The result of the audit will specify the level and percentage. - General summary of all chapters and comments about follow-up of corrections and corrective actions implemented from the previous audit - Observations on KO requirements and Major non-conformities - Summary of all established deviations and non-conformities for each chapter (1 to 6) - Separate list (including explanations) of all requirements evaluated with N/A (not applicable) - Detailed audit report with compulsory fields completed by the auditors for some IFS Broker requirements (see ANNEX 1 and 2, Part 4). - changed All deviations (C, D) and KO requirements scored with a C, non-conformities (Major, KO requirements scored with a D) identified during the audit, are presented in a separate action plan.

-Following the allocation of a grade, the company has to complete a corrective action plan.
-In this way, the reader of the report can see the non-conformities and deviations and also the corrective actions that the company is initiating.
+Following the allocation of a grade, the company has to complete an corrective action plan.
+In this way, the reader of the report can see the non-conformities and deviations and also corrections the company has implemented as well as the corrective actions that the company is initiating.